Private Middle School

-Welcome to Abington Friends Middle School!
-Our learning environment is filled with joy, exploration and intention.
-We view Middle School not only as the transition from Lower to Upper School, but as a unique and important destination.
+Welcome to Abington Friends Middle School in Jenkintown, PA!
+Our learning environment is filled with joy, exploration, and intention.
+We view Middle School not only as the transition from Lower to Upper School but as a unique and important destination.
 During Middle School, students develop from concrete to abstract thinkers, experience social growth through their relationships with peers and adults in the community, and learn how to use success and failure alike to become stronger and to better understand themselves.

 “When I first visited, I noticed how students were able to stand and speak about their work and ideas in a totally confident way.
 I was amazed.”